 It’s time to fast-track your way to that dream job when you finish studying, team.
-Knowing how to write a student CV when you’ve maybe never even seen one before can seem daunting.
+Knowing how to improve your CV when you’ve maybe never even seen one before can seem daunting.
 Not to mention trying to write it, tweak it and style it to suit a million and 1 job applications - are we right?

-Today we’re giving you our best tips and tricks when it comes to uni student CV’s.
-Let's be honest, the thought of gaining experience and extra curricular activities doesn’t come to mind when you’ve been out the night before, and potentially the one before that.
+Today we’re giving you our best tips and tricks when it comes to improving your CV.
+Let's be honest, the thought of gaining experience and extracurricular activities doesn’t come to mind when you’ve been out the night before, and potentially the one before that.

-Keep scrolling below for some CV ideas for students, including how to tailor your CV and where to start with your cover letter…
+Keep scrolling below for some tips on how to improve your CV, including how to tailor your CV and where to start with your cover letter…

 #1.
 Gaining Experience